 - Finally, Jake Hager and Cody Rhodes are both ex-WWE wrestlers who came off of ridiculous gimmicks (the 'We the people' thing and Stardust), but while Hager went to establish himself in the MMA world, Rhodes became an indie wrestling standout and founder of AEW.

-- Rearrange the Song: When Jericho and MJF began teaming up, they used a mashup of "Judas" and "Better Than You" (MJF's theme) as their entrance music.
+- Rearrange the Song: When Jericho and MJF began teaming up, they used a mashup of "Judas" and "Dig Deep" (MJF's theme) as their entrance music.

-- Shout-Out: During the 2020 Coronavirus pandemic, when wrestling activities were heavily restricted, the Inner Circle met up with each other on FaceTime in segments called "the Bubbly Bunch".
+- Shout-Out: During the COVID-19 pandemic, when wrestling activities were heavily restricted, the Inner Circle met up with each other on FaceTime in segments called "the Bubbly Bunch".

 - Sixth Ranger: MJF became the first man to join the group since its foundation after beating Jericho in a match at Full Gear 2020, with his bodyguard Wardlow joining as well (the Seventh Ranger?).

-- Too Dumb to Live: Averted, with Jericho stating on more than occasion that he watches the show, so hes aware when people are lying to him.
+- Too Dumb to Live: Averted, with Jericho stating on more than one occasion that he watches the show, so he’s aware when people are lying to him.

 - True Companions: Surprisingly yes, at least so far.
 The Inner Circle have stuck by each other ever since the debut episode of Dynamite without any sign of turning on or falling out with each other, pretty much always have each other's backs, and generally seem to actually like each other.
 Jericho is a surprisingly Benevolent Boss who is genuinely proud of his guys when they win, never hesitates to put them over at every turn, doesn't punish or denigrate them when they lose, and gets angry when they're hurt (such as when Jon Moxley blinded Santana in one eye with a car key).
 After Sammy, Jake and Santana beat Cody, Hangman Page and Matt Jackson to determine which team would get the advantage in the upcoming 'Blood and Guts' match, Jericho cut a promo where he boasted that the Inner Circle had never argued or accidentally hit each other with misaimed attacks, as a validly-pointed contrast to the Elite who, aside from their tumultuous formative years at the head of Bullet Club, were yet again being shaken by infighting at the time (he also took a shot at Hangman for his drinking problem).
 While it'll undoubtedly be subverted at some point, the team is remarkably solid for a group made up of such egotistical jerks.